tubaulusoy/tubaulusoy/README.md

 - 👋 Hi, I’m @Tuba-Ulusoy
 - 👀 I’m interested in Optimization, Supply Chain Management, and ML.
 - 🌱 I’m currently learning ML for optimization.
-- 👀 I’m looking to collaborate on ML for optimization or Supply Chain Management topics.
+- 👀 I’m looking to collaborate on Optimization or Supply Chain Management topics.
 - 📫 How to reach me tubaulusoy89@gmail.com

 <!---